JSTOR-Labs/plant-humanities/README.md

 ##
 [**Pelargonium: By Any Other Name Would Smell as Sweet?**](/pelargonium)

-- Daisy Reid, Verónica Matallana Chaves, Yao Jiang
+- Daisy Reid, Verónica Matallana Chaves, and Yao Jiang

 ![](/images/thumbnails/pelargonium.jpg)